alem-01/alem_public/subjects/flutter_piscine/package/README.md

 ```

-Example of Database class, there you should add a functionality to to create table "Note" with 4 parameters :
+Example of Database class, where you should create table "Note" with 4 parameters :
 - id
 - title
 - body
 - date

 Database class should also have CRUD methods like getAllNotes, deleteAllNotes, addNote, deleteNote, updateNote.
 - getAllNotes()
 - deleteAllNotes()
 - addNote(note: Note)